StakinOfficial/walrus-completion/README.md

 Python Walrus CLI for easy usage.

 Uses walrus cli in a user-friendly way.
-For requirements it depends on the walrus binary and python 3 to be run.
+For requirements it depends on the walrus binary and python 3 to run.

 # Installation